-Boeing suffered a massive $11.9 billion loss in 2020, the largest in its history
+Boeing suffers massive $11.9 billion loss in 2020, largest in its history

 The loss was amplified by a $6.5 billion write-off on the 777X program.

-And the company reported a further $1.8 billion in additional accounting charges including write-offs for the 737 MAX, the KC-46 Air Force tanker and the recent settlement of fraud charges with the Department of Justice, financial filings released Wednesday show.
+And the company reported $1.8 billion in additional accounting charges, including write-offs for the 737 MAX, the KC-46 Air Force tanker and the recent settlement of fraud charges with the Department of Justice, financial filings released Wednesday show.

-The market for the giant 777X jet, still being flight tested and its entry into service delayed two years into 2023, evaporated for the immediate future as the global pandemic left long-haul international passenger traffic virtually dead.
+The giant 777X jet flew for the first time almost exactly a year ago and is being flight tested.
+Its entry into service is delayed two years into 2023, and its market has evaporated for the immediate future as the global pandemic left long-haul international passenger traffic nearly gone.

-The airlines that ordered it are all in trouble and don’t want to take delivery for some years.
+The large international carriers that ordered it are all in trouble and no longer want to take delivery for some years.

-In addition, the botched certification of the 737 MAX ensures that the certification of the 777X by regulators worldwide will be prolonged and painstaking.
+In addition, the botched certification of the 737 MAX ensures that regulators worldwide will take a prolonged and painstaking look at the 777X before they approve it to fly.

+Boeing’s financial filing Wednesday notes that an updated assessment that the 777X will take longer to certify is “based on ongoing communication with civil aviation authorities” around the world.

-Still, while some analysts had anticipated perhaps a write-off on the troubled 787 Dreamliner program, which didn’t happen, the huge write-off on 777X came as a surprise to the market.
+Still, while some analysts had anticipated a possible write-off on the 787 Dreamliner program as it struggles with quality defects in production — the fourth quarter showed no such charge — the huge write-off on 777X came as a surprise to the market.

 Calhoun told employees the 777X charge reflects “an updated assessment of global certification requirements, our latest assessment of COVID-19 impacts on market demand, and discussions with customers with respect to aircraft delivery timing.”